TeamLEGWORK/LEGWORK/docs/install.rst

             conda activate legwork

         At this point, all that's left to do is install LEGWORK!
+We recommend an editable install so that your changes to the source are picked up immediately, along with the ``test`` extra so that you can run the test suite.

         .. code-block:: bash

-            pip install .
+            pip install -e ".[test]"

         and you should be all set!
 Check out our `quickstart tutorial <notebooks/Quickstart.ipynb>`__ to learn some LEGWORK basics.
         Note that if you also want to work with the notebooks in the tutorials and/or demos you'll also need to install jupyter/ipython in this environment!